All Episodes

 I think you know in your heart.

-And I'm only saying this I think you know that I'm right.
+And I'm only saying this, I think you know that I'm right.

-Uh I I I'd love to hear from them.
+I'd love to hear from them.

-You know, I'd love to I'd love no, it's like you know, it's like uh I I still don't understand there wasn't one criticism of me, and all of a sudden one day they called me in and fired me.
+There wasn't one criticism of me, and all of a sudden one day they called me in and fired me.

 No, I'm sorry to hear that.

-I really am and and and not even an explanation.
+And not even an explanation.

-Uh listen, this is like what happens though.
+Listen, this is like what happens, though.

 Well, you're too smart an attorney for them to be that stupid, is all I would say on that front.